robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 In python,

     def all_ones(pos) -> bool:
-        """Returns true if all bits, starting with the most significant, are 1"""

         msb = most_sig_bit(pos)
         mask = (1 << (msb + 1)) - 1
         return pos == mask